 Abstracts should be limited to 300 words.
 While not mandatory, you may include in-text citations if referencing external work.
 Abstracts should be comprehensible to a general audience, defining any technical terms used.
 Each first author can submit up to two abstracts.

-Abstract submissions are now closed.
-Decisions will be shared in early May.
+Abstract submissions are now open and due May 1st, 2025.
+Decisions will be shared towards the end of May.

 For more information on how to submit an abstract on Oxford Abstracts, see a tutorial here.